-Changing your infant’s diapers every day would inevitably lead to an inspection of the poop.
-The size, texture, colour, consistency and smell would be all too familiar.
-So, what happens when you notice that its green instead of the standard yellow-ochre?
-Is it the time to panic?
-Obviously not!
-Green poop needn’t necessarily warrant a visit to the doctor’s clinic.
-Often, educating yourself on the possible causes should be enough to put you at ease because almost every baby has pooped green stool at some point.
+Changing your baby’s diapers every day will also inevitably lead to an inspection of the poop.
+The size, texture, colour, consistency and smell will be all too familiar after a few weeks.
+So, what happens when you notice that your baby’s poop is green instead of the standard yellow-ochre?
+Do you need to panic?
+Absolutely not!
+Newborn green poop need not necessarily warrant a visit to the doctor’s clinic.
+Educating yourself on the possible causes should be enough to put you at ease, because almost every baby has pooped green stools at some point!

 1. Transitional Poop

-When your baby is born, and breastfeeding begins, the baby will pass her first stool in the form of Meconium(the dark green substance forming the first faeces of a newborn infant.)
-As your baby begins feeding on breastmilk, this poop will transition from black/green/brown to yellow.
-This is natural and is no cause for concern.
+On breastfeeding after the baby’s birth, the baby will pass her first stool in the form of meconium (a dark green substance that is the first faeces of a newborn).
+As your baby begins feeding on breast milk, this poop will transition from black/green/brown to yellow.
+This is natural, and is no cause for concern.

 The inclusion of green leafy vegetables such as spinach or peas could cause green poop.
-This could be because the baby has eaten the food too fast without properly chewing or the food gets passed through the digestive system too quickly.
+This could be because the baby has eaten the food too fast without properly chewing, or the food has passed through the digestive system too quickly.

 3. Imbalance of Foremilk/Hindmilk

 This happens when there is an improper mixing of foremilk and hindmilk.
-Foremilk (milk which comes out first) has a low-fat constitution and is rich in lactose.
-Hindmilk (comes out after foremilk), on the other hand, is rich in fat.
-Together, they form a perfect blend that is required for the baby’s diet.
+Foremilk (milk which comes out first from the breast) has a low fat constitution and is rich in lactose.
+Hindmilk (which comes out after foremilk), on the other hand, is rich in fat.
+Together, they form a perfect blend that is required for your new baby’s diet.
 However, when there is an abundance of foremilk, the baby is full before she can get to the hindmilk.
-This causes digestive problems as there may not be enough lactase to break down the lactose leading to a green coloured stool.
+This causes digestive problems as there may not be enough lactase (a digestive enzyme) to break down the lactose, leading to green coloured stool.

-When a baby goes through their teething phase, they end up swallowing excessive drool which can lead to intestinal irritation.
-It is thought that this irritation leads to a green mucous like stool.
+When babies go through their teething phase, they end up swallowing excessive drool and saliva which can lead to intestinal irritation.
+This irritation leads to a green, mucous-like stool.

-The baby may have a viral infection or may be suffering from stomach flu.
-This usually leads to diarrhoea in the form of watery green stool.
-Continue breastfeeding you baby under such circumstances as breastmilk contains antibodies that can help boost the baby’s immunity.
+The baby may have a viral infection or may be suffering from stomach flu, both of which lead to diarrhoea in the form of watery green stools.
+Continue breastfeeding your baby under such circumstances, as breast milk contains antibodies that can help boost the baby’s immunity!
 If it persists for more than a few days, please take your infant to the doctor as she may run the risk of getting dehydrated.

 6. Mother’s Diet

-Is your diet filled with a lot of greens such as spinach and peas?
-Or are there any foods that you have consumed that contain artificial colouring?
-This can be the reason for your child is having green poop.
-The breastmilk is also green in such instances and is not harmful in any way.
+Is your diet filled with a lot of greens, too, such as spinach and peas?
+Or have you consumed any foods that contain artificial colouring?
+This can be the reason for your child having green poop.
+Breast milk in such instances is also green, but don’t worry, it’s not harmful in any way!

-Iron supplements tend to give out green coloured stools which are normal.
+Iron supplements for your baby tend to give out green coloured stools, which is normal.
 In fact, if it isn’t green or black, it’s a sign that the supplements aren’t working.

 8. Allergic Reaction

-If your baby is allergic to something that has been consumed by the mother or directly by the baby, it may result in a green stool.
-This could be cow milk or some form of medication.
+If your baby is allergic to something that has been consumed by the mother or directly by the baby, it may result in green stool.
+This could be cow milk, or some form of medication.
 However, allergic reactions are accompanied by other symptoms such as skin rashes or mild breathing problems.
-Though not fatal, it is best to go to a medical professional for a consultation.
+In such a case, it is best to go to a paediatrician for a consultation.

-Some newborns have jaundice as their livers are immature and unable to process the bilirubin produced by the body.
+Some newborns may contract jaundice, as their livers are immature and unable to process the bilirubin produced by the body.
 This is normal and often disappears in a week or two.
-Anything more could be an indicator of an underlying liver condition and a trip to the doctor is advised.
+Anything longer could be an indicator of an underlying liver condition, and a trip to the doctor is advised.

-Most of the causes for green stool is harmless and does not cause any long-term damage to the infant.
-However, there are some which may need some form of treatment.
+Most causes for green stools are harmless and do not cause any long-term damage to the infant.
+However, there are some which may warrant treatment.

-- Any viral infection can result in an upset tummy.
-A green coloured stool is often accompanied by diarrhoea which brings about a more serious problem: dehydration.
-Dehydration can, fortunately, be remedied with the help of an Oral Rehydrating Solution that should be given based on the baby’s weight.
+- An upset tummy caused due to a viral infection can result in diarrhoea and green coloured stools, which brings in another problem: dehydration.
+Dehydration can, fortunately, be remedied with the help of an oral rehydrating solution that should be given based on the baby’s weight.

 - For children suffering from a severe case of jaundice, phototherapy is used to accelerate the bilirubin removal by the body.
 In some instances, a doctor may advise a glycerine suppository.

-Oversupply can be regulated to prevent green stool.
-This can be done through a variety of techniques such as:
+Oversupply of milk can be regulated to prevent green stools.
+This can be done through a variety of techniques, such as:

-- Exclusive Feeding: The problem arises when there is too much foremilk without adequate hindmilk.
-Exclusively feeding on one breast alone for a certain set of feeds would ensure that the baby gets both the parts of the milk.
+- Exclusive feeding: The problem arises when a mother switches between breasts too quickly.
+Exclusively feeding from one breast alone for a certain number of feeds would ensure that the baby gets both the parts of the milk (foremilk and hindmilk).
 If the other breast starts getting too full, you could use a pump to relieve the pressure.

-- Medication: If there is an oversupply of milk, one can try out medication such as cold medicines which have a side effect of reduced milk supply.
-However, this approach should only be used after careful consultation as there may be other side effects that may take place.
+- Medication: If there is an oversupply of milk, one can try out medication such as cold medicines, which reduce milk supply as a side-effect.
+However, this approach should only be used after careful consultation, as there may be other side effects.

-- Consumption of Cabbages: Cabbages have been known to reduce the supply of milk.
-You can apply some chilled cabbage to your nipples for about 30 minutes no more than three times a day.
+- Consumption of cabbage: Cabbage is known to reduce the supply of milk.
+You can apply some chilled cabbage to your nipples for about 30 minutes, no more than three times a day.

 How to Prevent Green Poop in Infants?

-- Avoid eating green leafy vegetables as it can cause green coloured stools in infants.
+- Avoid eating too much of green leafy vegetables, as they can cause green-coloured stools in infants.

-- Avoid giving cow’s milk to an infant as it could result in green stool due to a lactose overload.
+- Avoid giving cow’s milk to your baby, as it could result in green stools due to a lactose overload.

-- Chart the medical history of you and your spouse to avoid giving any food item that can cause an allergic reaction.
+- Chart your and your spouse’s medical history to avoid giving any food items that can cause an allergic reaction in your baby.

 - If your child has an allergic reaction, you can try an elimination chart to figure out which food is the cause of the reaction.
-The elimination method is where the food intake of you and your baby is recorded on an everyday basis.
-Once your child gets another attack, a note of the food items that were eaten is made.
-This food is then discontinued for a few days after which it is re-introduced.
-If there is another allergic reaction, then it is confirmed that your child is allergic to the said food item.
+The elimination method is where your and your baby’s food intake is recorded on an everyday basis.
+If the child gets another attack, the parent notes down which food was eaten before.
+That food is discontinued for a few days and then reintroduced – if there is another allergic reaction, it is confirmed that your child is allergic to that food item.

-While green poop is undoubtedly out of the ordinary, in most cases, it can get resolved on its own without any intervention by a medical professional.
+While green poop may look like it is out of the ordinary, in most cases, it gets resolved on its own without any intervention by a medical professional.
 The main sign to look out for is the overall health of the baby.
-If your infant has green poop but is in perfect health, it shouldn’t be a cause for concern.
+If your infant has green poop but is in perfect health, it shouldn’t be a cause for concern!
 However, if this is a recurrent problem, it might be a good idea to go to the paediatrician to get a professional medical opinion.